Hip Replacement Lawsuit

 - Lumps near hip replacement system site

 - Dislocation/feeling like joint has moved or slipped

 - Popping or squeaking noises during movement

 If you have an implant that the manufacturer has recalled but don’t have these symptoms, ask your physician for a blood test to look for chromium or cobalt.
 Elevated levels of cobalt or chromium may indicate the hip implant is wearing down and will soon fail.
 These metals in the bloodstream can cause neurological issues, such as dizziness or blurred vision.
 Metal Debris can also damage internal organs through metallosis or metal poisoning.
 Even if your implant isn’t causing pain, it may be best to consider a revision surgery.

 What to Do if Your Hip Implant Is Failing

 Treating a failing hip replacement can mean a doctor resurfacing the ball and socket of the implant – or, in the worst case, another total hip replacement, where a physician replaces the recalled hip device with a safer model.
 Hospitalization is often necessary, and like the initial replacement, patients will need weeks of physical therapy for the joint to function normally.
 As with any surgery, there are risks of infection and complication.

 Patients can hold the manufacturers who released these recalled hips liable for their expenses – from loss of work to medical bills.
-Discuss your hip replacement with your physician, and then speak with an attorney.
+Discuss your hip replacement with your physician, and then speak with a law firm.
 If your hip is failing, you shouldn’t suffer because of a manufacturer’s greed or negligence.
-Contact Anapol Weiss.
-Our experienced team of attorneys will fight on your behalf for fair compensation.
+Contact Anapol Weiss for a free consultation.
+Our experienced team of hip replacement lawyers will fight on your behalf for fair compensation.